anirudhra/ifc6410/README.md

 ### scarthgap branch (Kernel 6.6)

-This kernel has working "GPU/DPU"" but the HDMI port shows no output.
+This kernel detects GPU/DPU and "can" load msm drivers without kernel crash but the HDMI port shows no output.
 The GPU driver "msm" need not be blacklisted.
 It has broken audio though.

 ```
 git clone git://git.yoctoproject.org/poky